thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 command line based Python script.

-In this post, I'll develop an equivalent solution in Javascript which can be run as a Chrome extension.
+In this post, I'll develop an equivalent solution in Javascript which can be run as a
+<a target="_blank" href="https://developer.chrome.com/extensions/getstarted">Chrome Extension</a>.
 The Javascript solution will annotate the results page returned by the library's catalogue search with a number showing the book's Amazon rating.

 ## Background